Paouky/paouky-docs/docs/about-grin/transactions.md

 However, if the Tor connection between the wallets is not successful for whatever reason, Grin defaults to exchanging slate text messages, also called slatepacks, manually.

-??? note "Alternative Method: http"
+??? info "Alternative Method: http"
     Synchronous communication can also happen through normal http, but it requires opening port 3415 and thus might be complicated.
 We don't cover it here as this method will soon be deprecated.

 ### Slatepack